 (See also Overview of Dietary Supplements.)

 A 2003 Cochrane review evaluated 11 trials (total of 645 participants) to assess the effectiveness and safety of kava extract in clinical trials for treating anxiety.
 The meta-analysis concluded that kava extract appears to be an effective option for relieving anxiety compared to placebo (1).
-This study also concluded that consumption of kava supplements for 1 to 24 wk appeared safe but suggested a need to study long-term safety.
+This study also concluded that consumption of kava supplements for 1 to 24 weeks appeared safe but suggested a need to study long-term safety.
 It is unclear how the supplements used in the meta-analysis above was standardized.
 A more recent review evaluated 7 trials of kava compared to placebo for anxiety symptoms, 2 trials versus prescription antianxiety drugs, and 2 trials to evaluate additional adverse events (2).
 Compared to placebo, kava had a greater likelihood of response in 3 of the 7 trials and comparable response to prescribed antianxiety drugs.
 Adverse events did not differ between groups, including hepatotoxicity.

 Although recent trials found no evidence of liver toxicity (2-4), a number of cases of liver toxicity (including liver failure) in both Europe and the US after taking kava have prompted the FDA to mandate a warning label on kava products (5).
 Hepatotoxicity may be related to preparation methods or poor quality raw material contaminated with mold that contains hepatotoxins (6).
 Safety is under continuing surveillance.